There are many adages from a by-gone era that need to be resurrected for the benefit of today’s youth.

 As for decision-makers, whether they are politicians or whatever, newbies need to learn quickly about unintended consequences, the most recent example being Kwazi Kwarteng’s ‘mini’-budget, which had the unintended consequence of his being sacked as the UK Chancellor of the Exchequer for not foreseeing the unintended consequences in the market.

-9 Nov 2021: Jordan Peterson blames the Universities.
+9 Nov 2021: Jordan Peterson blames the Universities for our current wokism.